wmahfoudh/rooting-nook-glowlight/README.md

-# Rooting the Barnes & Noble NOOK GlowLight Plus (Linux)
+# Rooting the NOOK GlowLight Plus (Linux)
 # and allowing it to open Arabic eBooks

-*It's a pity that the NOOK with such interesting hardware is not able to read Arabic (and Hebrew) eBooks out of the box.
-The problem is in the stock application.
-Once rooted you can benefit from the full potential of the device like installing a [better launcher](https://kisslauncher.com/), use the integrated browser or a third party capable reader.*
+*It's a pity that the Barnes & Noble NOOK having such interesting hardware is not able to read Arabic (and Hebrew) eBooks out of the box.
+The problem is in the stock application wich does not support it.
+Once rooted you can unlock the full potential of the device like installing a [better launcher](https://kisslauncher.com/) and using the integrated browser or a third party capable reader.*

 *Disclaimer: Please note that rooting your device voids its warranty and can brick it.
 Do it at your own risk!*